 A flash fiction story by Brian Robinson.

-It struck me then that I must be involved with some sort of peace treaty.
+It struck me that I must have been involved with some sort of peace initiative.
 But who was I?
-Each time I asked that question all I could see before me were the two knives stabbed into the earth.
-I couldn’t stop looking at them.
-It struck me that they were symbolic of perhaps a lasting peace but they gave me no clue as to what my name was.
+Each time I asked that question all I could see were the two knives stabbed into the earth.
+They were obviously symbolic of peace, perhaps of a lasting peace?

-I eventually found a copy of the treaty including all those present at the signing.
-I looked down the list of Indian chief’s and delegates present to see if I could get a clue as to my name: White Bird; Looking Glass; Running Rabbit; or perhaps this was me Stabbing Man?
+When I awoke the next morning I naturally turned to my computer.
+I found that there really is a tribe of Indians who call themselves the Blackfoot tribe.
+And it seems their first major peace treaty with the government actually was signed in 1855.
+I eventually found a copy of the treaty itself including a list of all those present at the signing.
+I looked down the list of Indian chief’s and delegates to see if I could get a clue as to my name: White Bird; Looking Glass; Running Rabbit.
+And then I came to Glaring Eye and Stabbing Man.

 Could Stabbing Man really have been me in a former life?
 Or perhaps this dream was trying to tell me something?

 Perhaps that’s where I’ve been going wrong?
 I have been looking for fulfilment in a virtual world when you can only accomplish worthwhile things in a real world.
 Perhaps I need to do more natural things, lead a more outdoor life?
 Perhaps then I can make peace with myself?